Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local, or emergency room immediately.

 Warnings are a mix of Precautions.
 Contraindications and interactions and serious harmful effects associated with the medicine intake.
 A diabetic or Hypertensive patient need to be warned about few drug interactions.
 A known hypersensitivity patient needs to be careful about the reactions or anaphylactic shock.
 A pregnant woman or a breastfeeding woman should be warned of certain medications.
 A Hepatitis [liver disease] patient or a cardiac patient should avoid few drugs.

-If an allergic reaction occurs, appropriate therapy should be instituted.
-Physicians should be aware that reappearance of the allergic symptoms may occur when symptomatic therapy is discontinued.
+If an allergic reaction occurs, the drug should be discontinued and appropriate therapy should be instituted.
+Physicians should be aware that allergic symptoms may reappear when symptomatic therapy is discontinued.

 Abnormal liver function, hepatitis, cholestatic jaundice, hepatic necrosis, and hepatic failure have been reported, some of which have resulted in death.
 Discontinue Sumamed immediately if signs and symptoms of hepatitis occur.